mrguiman/dotfiles/README.md

-# dotfiles
+# dotfiles (Arch + Hyprland Version)

-Switch to an existing branch to get started
+Switched back to arch, this time using hyprland.
+Tried to stay in the hypr ecosystem whenever possible